 Here's an example of a matrix question:

-There are plenty of other formats that can be useful when you're testing concepts or interactions, especially in product feedback, user research and conjoint analysis.
+There are plenty of other useful formats to use when you're testing concepts or interactions, especially in product feedback and user research.
 They still produce structured responses, but they can feel more engaging than standard multiple-choice.

 Below are closed-ended question examples grouped by common research objectives.
-Each set is written to be "drop-in ready," with clear stems and answer choices you can adapt.
+Each set is written to be dropped in to your existing surveys, with clear stems and answer choices you can adapt.

-If you're building a full program, you can pull more templates from our voice of the customer survey questions article or use our guide to creating customer satisfaction surveys.
+If you're building a full program, you can find more question templates in our voice of the customer survey questions article or use our guide to creating customer satisfaction surveys.

 If you're writing your full questionnaire from scratch, use our survey question guide as a useful starting point for phrasing and structure.

 Demographic closed-ended questions help you segment survey findings and run cross-tabs.
-Keep them inclusive, and consider "Prefer not to say" where appropriate.
+Keep them inclusive, and consider "Prefer not to say" options.

 For more templates designed for research teams, you can also browse our market research survey questions.

-If you've ever tried to summarize 3,000 open-ended responses in a week, you already know the appeal.
-Closed-ended questions are used because they make effective data collection practical at scale.
+If you've ever tried to summarize 3,000 open-ended responses in a week, you already know the appeal of closed-ended questions, because they make effective data collection at scale more achievable.

 They help you:

-Multiple-choice questions can also be easier to answer on small screens as they can be answered in a single tap rather than with text, which can support mobile completion.
+Multiple-choice questions can also be easier to answer on small screens as they can be answered in a single tap rather than with text, hence supporting mobile completion.

 Here are the benefits and Limitations of closed-ended questions: